avabellaw/shark-quiz/readme.md

     * I had to add a semi-colon to the timer object intialisation.
     * I have one warning because the validator is using ES6 and async is from ES8.
     * There is a warning again for "module" that's used for Jest.
-    * JSLint also made me realise I didn't need "async" for the startTime function.
+    * JSLint also made me realise I didn't need "async" for the startTimer function.

 ### Testing User Stories From The User Experience Section